 Watch How to Make It

 - 4 cups Fruit - Organic, ripe fruit from your garden or grocer.
 Berries work best.
 If possible use the overripe fruit that your market is going to pull from the case, as it is loaded with sugars.
 I love using blueberries or raspberries, but they must be very ripe.
 Pears, mangoes, and frozen berries work great.
-If needed, put the fruit (e.g, apple), but do not peel it.
+If needed, pit the fruit (e.g, apple), but do not peel it.
+I also have used oranges and peeled them and this works very well and super fast.

 - 1 cup water - filtered or spring water.